mdtraj/mdtraj/devtools/README.md

 Copyright (c) 2012-2015 Stanford University and the Authors All rights reserved.

-Redistribution and use of all files in ./devtools/ folder and ../.travis.yml in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+Redistribution and use of all files in this folder (devtools) and ../.travis.yml in source and binary forms, with or without modification, are permitted provided that the following conditions are met: